pytorch/TensorRT/docsrc/tutorials/installation.rst

     .. code-block:: shell

-        --platforms //toolchains:jetpack_4.x
+        --platforms //toolchains:jetpack_x.x

 Compile Torch-TensorRT library using bazel command:

 .. code-block:: shell

-   bazel build //:libtorchtrt --platforms //toolchains:jetpack_4.6
+   bazel build //:libtorchtrt --platforms //toolchains:jetpack_5.0

 Compile Python API
 ^^^^^^^^^^^^^^^^^^^^

-    NOTE: Due to shifting dependencies locations between Jetpack 4.5 and Jetpack 4.6 there is now a flag for ``setup.py`` which sets the jetpack version (default: 4.6)
+    NOTE: Due to shifting dependencies locations between Jetpack 4.5 and newer Jetpack verisons there is now a flag for ``setup.py`` which sets the jetpack version (default: 5.0)

 Compile the Python API using the following command from the ``//py`` directory: